-Every 6 minutes a woman dies as a result of pre-eclampsia.
+Globally, every 6 minutes a woman dies as a result of pre-eclampsia.

-Antenatal care and pre-eclampsia risk following the Covid-19 Pandemic: A statement from APEC
+Antenatal care and pre-eclampsia risk following the Covid-19 Pandemic: a statement from APEC

 We understand many of you are very worried about pregnancy, pre-eclampsia and how the current situation may affect you or your family.
 Please read the statement Professor Andy Shennan APEC Chair of Trustees has written, based on current information.
 Please do not hesitate to contact us if you are worried.